NVIDIA-Omniverse/usd-plugin-samples/README.md

 ]
 ```

+Note that schema configurations only need to include `public_headers`, `cpp_files` and `resource_files` if there are files to be included that are in addition to those that `usdGenSchema` generates.

 `usdGenSchema` will generate most of the code necessary for your schema plugin.  `repo_usd` generates three additional files that in most cases are boilerplate that allow the schema module to be properly loaded by USD:

 - `module.cpp`: Defines the `TF_WRAP` statements required to expose the C++ schema classes to Python via `boost::python`